rreece/rreece.github.io/outline-of-philosophy/invitation.md

 At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation and a support for a science-first philosophy.
-Roughly, naturalism is an endorsement that science should bootstrap philosophy.

-While promoting the careful gathering of empirical information, naturalism is not against (largely non-empirical) rational pursuits like mathematics.
-Indeed some naturalist may even see logic and mathematics as scientific pursuits of *a priori* truths.
+Roughly, naturalism is an endorsement that science should bootstrap philosophy, It does not mean that science comes prior to the philosophy of the scientific method itself, but once science is actively producing knowledge, naturalism says that the way we should think about the world and the new questions we ask about it should be informed by science.

 TODO: expand this before it is immediately misunderstood.
 TODO: Philosophy is continuous with science (Quine).
 TODO: David Hume, Hans Reichenbach, W.V.O.
 Quine, Wilfrid Sellars.

-TODO: Naturalism shares much in common with schools of thought surrounding positivism, through its respect for science and skepticism of *a priori* metaphysics, but naturalism is a more general distinction, being a more much longer thread throughout the history of philosophy and science.

 Why should I care?